turtlecoin/turtlecoin/README.md

 The binaries will be in the `src` folder when you are complete.

 - `cd src`
-- `./TurtleCoind --version`
+- `./Bitcointigerd --version`

 ##### Generic Linux

 Ensure you have the dependencies listed above.

+sudo apt-get install -y build-essential python-dev gcc g++ git cmake libboost-all-dev

 If you want to use clang, ensure you set the environment variables `CC` and `CXX`.
 See the ubuntu instructions for an example.

-- `git clone -b master --single-branch https://github.com/turtlecoin/turtlecoin`
+- `git clone -b master --single-branch https://github.com/BitcoinTiger/BitcoinTiger`
-- `cd turtlecoin`
+- `cd BitcoinTiger`
 - `mkdir build`
 - `cd build`
 - `cmake ..`